-A candidate for any appointment to the Service or Authority who knows that he/she is related to any Member of the Authority shall, when making application, disclose that relationship to the Chief Fire Officer and Monitoring Officer.
+A candidate for any appointment to the Service or Authority who knows that they are related to any Member of the Authority shall, when making application, disclose that relationship to the Chief Fire Officer and Monitoring Officer.
 A candidate who fails to disclose such relationship shall be disqualified from the appointment and if appointed shall be liable to dismissal without notice.
-Every Member of the Authority shall disclose to the Monitoring Officer every relationship known to him/her to exist between himself/herself and any person whom he/she knows is a candidate for an appointment under the Authority.
+Every Member of the Authority shall disclose to the Monitoring Officer every relationship known to them to exist between themself and any person whom they know is a candidate for an appointment under the Authority.
 The Monitoring Officer shall report to the Authority any such disclosure made to him/her.